Online Auction

 Bishops Rowing Club

 A rowing tank is an indoor rowing facility that attempts to mimic the conditions rowers face on the open water.
 Think of it like a cricket net for cricketers, or a scrumming machine for rugby players.
-A rowing tank would be a primary tool for our BRC coaches to break down the mechanics of the stroke in a stable learning environment.
-Whether brand new, or very familiar with the sport, everyone can benefit from instruction while using this state-of-the art facility.
+The Bishops rowing tank will be a primary tool for our BRC coaches to break down the mechanics of the stroke in a stable learning environment.
+Whether brand new or very familiar with the sport, everyone can benefit from instruction while using this

 Our History